 Growth Metrics

-American Battery Materials (BLTH) has disclosed Long-Term Debt Repayments for 7 consecutive years, with $5099.0 as the latest value for Q2 2020.
+American Battery Materials has reported Long-Term Debt Repayments over the past 6 years, most recently at $5099.0 for Q2 2020.

 • Long-Term Debt Repayments was $5099.0 for Q2 2020 at American Battery Materials, down from $10421.0 in the prior quarter.